 You cannot be admitted into a Law Enforcement Program if you took a Corrections CJBAT and you cannot be admitted into a Corrections program if you took a Law Enforcement CJBAT.
 You must know at the time of registration which exam you intend to take.
 Once registered, you cannot change your exam choice.

-You must register in person at our location between the ours of 8:00am and 3:45pm.
-The cost for the CJBAT is $50.00 payable by Money Order ONLY.
+You must register in person at our location between the hours of 8:00 am and 3:45 pm.
+The cost for the CJBAT is $39.00 payable by Money Order ONLY.
 Must bring with you the payment, valid ID, and social security card to register.
 Money order is payable to the “Public Service Academy.”
 This fee is NON REFUNDABLE.
 You will be given a receipt for payment and you must bring this receipt with you on test day along with a valid photo ID.

 Candidate Testing Policies

 •Candidates are to arrive by 7:45 am In front of the Main Office.

 • The doors are closed and locked at the posted examination time.
 Candidates who arrive at or after the posted time will be turned away.

 • A total of 2 hours has been allotted for the examination session.

 • 1 hour is allotted for candidate identification, instruction, and miscellaneous administrative requirements.